Preamble

 Section 2: New Organization Affiliation and Recognition

-• C. The Greek Council general session will review the petition and will vote to determine if the aspiring organization should receive provisional recognition.
-If the organization receives an affirmative vote, the petition is heard by the Student Life Committee of Student Council where the typical process for new student organization recognition is followed.
+• The Greek Council general session will review the petition and will vote to determine if the aspiring organization should receive provisional approval to move to the President Council for final voting approval.
+If the organization receives an affirmative vote by the President Council, the petition is heard by the Student Life Committee of Student Council where the typical process for new student organization recognition is followed.

-• D. The voting outcome will then be reported to the Student Council Student Life Committee.
+• The voting outcome will then be reported to the Student Council Student Life Committee.

 Section 3: Provisional Period of Membership